We may earn commission from affiliate links →

 Hladnikova Brv na Špici – Hladnik Footbridge

-Crossing the Gruber canal is Hladnik footbridge, named after Franc Hladnik – botanist, priest and founder of the nearby Botanical Garden.
+Crossing the Gruber canal is Hladnik footbridge, named after Franc Hladnik – botanist, priest, and founder of the nearby Botanical Garden.
 Intended for pedestrians and cyclists, this bridge is located at the popular recreational city beach, Špica.
 It also serves as a starting and ending point for boat trips.

 Mesarski Most – Butchers’ Bridge

 The first bridge downstream from Tromostovje/ Triple Bridge is Mesarski most/ Butchers’ Bridge, named after former butchers’ booths on the Central Market close by.
-But really it could be called Lovers’ Bridge as it became a place where countless lovers symbolically lock their love for eternity with padlocks and then throw the keys into the river.
+But really, it could be called Lovers’ Bridge as it became a place where countless lovers symbolically lock their love for eternity with padlocks and then throw the keys into the river.
 It is also adorned with see-through floor panels and with statues by Slovenian sculptor Jakov Brdar.

 Žitna Brv – Wheat Footbridge

 Continuing downstream and crossing the St. Peter’s Bridge (Šempetrski most), you will be rewarded with another monumental architecture product of Jože Plečnik – River Gates, a technological element for water regulation.
-It’s a point where Ljubljanica slowly glides away from the city centre, saying its last farewell.
+It’s a point where Ljubljanica slowly glides away from the city center, saying its last farewell.